Cyrus Northrop: Early life

 Cyrus Northrop, Sr. was born in Ridgefield, Connecticut.
-He graduated from Yale University in 1857 where he was a member of both Alpha Sigma Phi fraternity and of Delta Kappa Epsilon fraternity Northrop graduated from the Yale Law School in 1859.
+He graduated from Yale University in 1857 where he was a member of both Alpha Sigma Phi fraternity and of Delta Kappa Epsilon fraternity.
+Northrop graduated from the Yale Law School in 1859.
 Two years later he was appointed clerk of the Connecticut House of Representatives and in 1862 clerk of the Connecticut State Senate.
-About these early appointments, one of his fraternities wrote in a 1916 retrospective, that:"This [was] a rare distinction and indicates the great versatility and strong personality of the man that manifested themselves very early in his life."
+About these early appointments, one of his fraternities wrote in a 1916 retrospective, that:This [was] a rare distinction and indicates the great versatility and strong personality of the man that manifested themselves very early in his life.

 He was elected to Phi Beta Kappa in 1857.

 Northrop married Miss Anna E. Warren, a daughter of J. D. Warren of Stamford, Connecticut on his twenty-eighth birthday, September 30, 1862.
 An accomplished woman, she served as advisor and liaison to many campus groups during his tenure at Minnesota.

 In 1863 he returned to New Haven and became the editor of the New Haven Palladium, a position "he filled with rare ability and skill."

 Career and accomplishments

 Northrop was elected to the chair of Rhetoric and English Literature at Yale from 1863 to 1884.
 He retired from Yale to become president of the University of Minnesota, a post he held from 1884 to 1911.
-The Talk page has an extensive discussion on his degrees, his tenure, and his many fraternity memberships.
 The Tomahawk retrospective continues: "...he continued to labor in the steadily broadening field of education for the next twenty-seven years, retiring [again] in April, 1911, from active work loved, honored, and respected by hosts of young men and women as "Prexy" and a firm and true friend to all."

 During Northrop's presidency, the University of Minnesota came to rank as one of the most prestigious of American public universities.

 Under his 27 years of leadership at Minnesota, the following milestones were reached: